arbitraryexecution/forta-bot-templates/src/monitor-function-calls/SETUP.md

     [Expression Compatibility Table](#expression-compatibility-table)), and `value` is an address, string, or number.

-Note: If no expression is provided, the agent will create an alert whenever the specified function is called.
+Note: If no expression is provided, the bot will create an alert whenever the specified function is called.

 For example, to monitor if `createPool` was called in the Uniswap V3 Factory contract to create a